prakharmrsl/easypcceo.github.io/pages/blog/top-5-gaming-cpus-2017.md

 They also found that overclocking this chip improved performance by 25%.
 Once again, the easy overclockability of the Ryzen chip proves a strong advantage.

+The Ryzen 5 1400 destroys the competition, giving it the number 3 spot on this top 5 list.